National Personal Loans logo

 • Accepts applicants with bad credit and non-prime credit profiles

-• No hidden fees claimed by the lender (platform's own disclosure)
+• No fees to verify claimed by the lender (platform's own disclosure)

 • Encourages loan comparison shopping before commitment